tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 te-link-access-type:
 : An enumerated type for the different TE link access types as defined in {{!RFC3630}}.

-> CHANGE NOTE: The module "ietf-te-types" has been updated to add the following YANG identities, types and groupings.

 lsp-provisioning-error-reason:
 : A base YANG identity for reporting LSP provisioning error reasons.
 No standard LPS provisioning error reasons are defined in this document.